jalesiyan-hadis/summerizer_flask_app/README.md

 ## Tasks

-- Building a **Docker based API** that summarizes an input text only if the input is English.
+- Implement Flask Restful API and Swagger to summarize an input text only if the input is English.
   - An expected output is in a JSON format that looks like:

   ```json
   {"summary": "Summarized text"}
   ```

-- Writing Unittest and Integration test
+- Write Unittests and Integration tests
+- Building a **Docker based API**
 - Setting up a CI/CD pipeline using **Github Actions** to keep this service healthy and maitainable (a.k.a production ready)(Not complete)
 - Writting a Git hook for running test to be sure new commits do not broke your API.(Not complete)